 This strategy, defined in \cite[p.\,504]{Wad76}, chooses the head redex, \ie\ the redex that occurs in head position (Appendix~\ref{app:prelim:lambda}).
-It is a non-weak, non-strict, and head strategy that delivers (and is complete for) head normal forms ($\HNF$ in Figure~\ref{fig:lam-sets}).
+It is non-weak, non-strict, and head, and delivers (and is complete for) head normal forms ($\HNF$ in Figure~\ref{fig:lam-sets}).
 These are approximate normal forms where neutrals are unevaluated.
 The head redex is in left position and thus head reduction is also a `leftmost' strategy, concretely, an approximation of leftmost normal order.

 The \textsc{abs} rule evaluates abstractions (non-weak).
 Like normal order, head reduction relies on weak call-by-name ($\bn$) as subsidiary in rules \textsc{con} and \textsc{neu} to avoid the evaluation of abstractions in operator position.
 Unlike normal order, head reduction does not evaluate neutrals (head).
 Indeed, normal order and head reduction differ only in rule \textsc{neu}.
 The difference can be expressed in jest: unlike head reduction, normal order lost is head in pursuit of the normal form.
 Like normal order ($\no$), head reduction ($\hr$) is a balanced hybrid evaluator and strategy.